ESG Governance, Stakeholder Engagement, Reporting and Materiality

 Investors

-ESG issues and goals have become an increasingly important topic of conversations with our investors.
+Sustainability issues and goals have become an increasingly important topic of conversation with our investors.
 We know that those invested in our brands expect transparency regarding both financial and non-financial information, with an emphasis on the future direction of our brands.
 Through engagements such as annual shareholder meetings, quarterly earnings reports and direct meetings, we aim to regularly communicate updates while seeking feedback and responding to inquiries.

 Industry Associations/Non-governmental Organizations (NGOs)